sibaku/algeobra/README.md

 More information (WIP) can be found in the Wiki [Wiki](https://github.com/sibaku/algeobra/wiki).

-Demos to use as reference can be found in the demo branch [Demo branch](https://github.com/sibaku/algeobra/tree/demos).
+Demos to use as reference can be found in the demo directory and branch [Demo branch](https://github.com/sibaku/algeobra/tree/demos).

 ## Tutorials

-Tutorial code can be found in the demo branch in [tutorial code](https://github.com/sibaku/algeobra/tree/demos/demos/tutorial).
+Tutorial code can be found in the demo branch in the demo/tutorial directory or [tutorial code](https://github.com/sibaku/algeobra/tree/demos/demos/tutorial).

 You will need a local server to open the HTML/load the module files.
 If you just want to have a look, JSFiddle versions are listed below, so you can look at it directly in the browser.